Osnabrück University of Applied Sciences: International collaborations

 Most of the university's schools offer courses with a European or international basis, along with a year abroad at one of the institution's many partner universities.

 In cooperation with Buckinghamshire New University in the United Kingdom, the School of Business Management and Social Sciences offers an MBA programme.
 It is a three-year part-time course with attendance periods and enables students to acquire understanding of management and leadership abilities.
 Lecturers for this course consist of academics from partner universities along with business experts.
 Graduates will receive a double diploma: one which awards them the title of Master of Business Administration from both Bucks New and Osnabrück University of Applied Sciences.
 The British partner university is located in High Wycombe in Buckinghamshire.

 Osnabrück University of Applied Sciences also collaborates with universities in China; alongside Hefei University, an international study course in logistics management (called "LOGinCHINA") is offered – this is based on Osnabrück's Business Administration and Management (B.A.) course.
 Along with Münster's university of applied sciences and the Saxion Hogeschool in Enschede, Netherlands, an MBA course in International Supply Chain Management is offered.
-In cooperation with Beijing Normal University, the Danube University Krems and the University of Tempere, an Erasmus+ Joint master's degree (Master in Research and Innovation in Higher Education) was introduced in 2012.
+In cooperation with Beijing Normal University, the Danube University Krems and the University of Tampere, an Erasmus+ Joint master's degree (Master in Research and Innovation in Higher Education) was introduced in 2012.

 The university is one of seven members of the German university federation "Alliance for Excellence" (UAS7).